+XBRL

-XBRL: As discussed above under "XBRL Requirements", an XBRL version of financial statements prepared in accordance with IFRS as adopted by the IASB and which are included in annual reports on Form 40-F will be required once the applicable XBRL taxonomy for IFRS has been completed and adopted by the SEC.
-Annual reports on Form 40-F that include financial statements prepared in accordance with U.S. GAAP are currently required to have an XBRL version of those financial statements.
+As discussed above under "XBRL Requirements", an XBRL version of financial statements prepared in accordance with IFRS as adopted by the IASB and which are included in annual reports on Form 40-F, is required.
+The requirement to include an XBRL version of the financial statements will be superseded by the transition to inline XBRL requirements.